 CD-burner drives long ago became standard on laptops as well as desktops–aside from the very cheapest models — but DVD-recordable drives are often an option.
 They are worth considering, if only to make it easier to back up your data.

-Most non-Apple laptops include a slot for the memory cards used in digital cameras, handheld organizers and cell phones, but — unlike on desktops — these slots rarely accommodate every card format.
+Most used laptops include a slot for the memory cards used in digital cameras, handheld organizers and cell phones.
 If your portable gadgets use SD Cards, the most popular type, you should be fine.
 Otherwise, you’ll have to check the fine-print specifications for a laptop to see what cards it does accept.

 Communication and expansion — how you get data in and out of the machine — are, by contrast, refreshingly straightforward to decipher.
-The more USB ports, the more gadgets you’ll be able to plug in, from printers to a digital camera to a digital-music player.
-A FireWire port can accept an iPod or a camcorder, should you want to make some home movies on the laptop.
-A modem, Ethernet jack (for a wired network) and WiFi (for the wireless kind) are all pretty much standard.
+The more USB ports, the more gadgets you’ll be able to plug in, from microphones to a web cam.
+If you want to improve the quality of your communication, then consider using this p2p text messaging service.

 The only options to ponder here are Bluetooth, which can link a laptop wirelessly to some newer cell phones and handheld organizers, and a PC Card slot, which you’ll likely need only if you plan to use a cellular data service such as Verizon Wireless’s BroadbandAccess.